Handbook | Alley Summer Conservatory

 What to Bring

 Drink: Only water will be allowed in Conservatory classrooms.
-All students are encouraged to bring their own water bottles as access to fountains or water coolers may be restricted in accordance with CDC guidelines.
+All students are encouraged to bring their own water bottles.

 Notebook, folder, pens, and pencils: Students will receive a great deal of information, and will need a place to take notes and keep track of the information given in class.